Emergency & Crisis Response

 - The hospital personnel or the Dean of Students Office will notify the parent(s)/guardian(s) or next of kin.
 Do NOT release any information about the case to anyone except staff or faculty with direct need to know.

 If a student has engaged in suicidal behaviors such as writing suicide notes discovered by others, writing about suicidal ideation in journals or papers turned in to professors, telling others about suicidal ideation, obtaining mechanisms which could cause harm to self, or being discovered engaging in self harm (e.g., cutting, burning, taking pills, etc.), take these behaviors seriously.
-Even if no immediate medical intervention is required these behaviors must be documented on the Suicide Incident Report (SIR) and forwarded to the Suicide Prevention Team, convened by the Director of Residence Life (see further details about the MARSSH protocol in section II.C. below).
+Even if no immediate medical intervention is required these behaviors must be documented on the Suicide Incident Report (SIR) and forwarded to the Suicide Incident Report Review Team, convened by the Assistant Dean of Students (see further details about the MARSSH protocol in section II.C. below).

 - Give appropriate assistance, if needed.
 CHWS psychology staff may be contacted after hours by phoning Security Services, (x3311).
 Depending on the circumstances CHWS staff may speak directly with a student in crisis, may arrange a crisis appointment, or may consult with the professional staff on the scene.

-Resident Directors should phone a Psychology Staff person any time they would like to consult about whether a student’s condition might call for immediate contact with a mental health provider (either on campus with CHWS staff or a transport to the hospital emergency room).
+Resident Directors should phone a CHWS Psychology Staff member any time they would like to consult about whether a student’s condition might call for immediate contact with a mental health provider (either on campus with CHWS staff or a transport to the hospital emergency department).

-RDs should also call if they feel confident that a student is safe to wait to see a mental health provider, but judge it best that the student not wait until counseling walk-ins at 1:00 p.m. the next business day.
-Any counselor can arrange a special contact with the student.
-These crisis sessions are often at 8:00am the next morning.
-Counselors may speak by phone with the student directly if the RDs wish, to set this time together.
+RDs should also call if they feel confident that a student is safe to wait to see a mental health provider, but judge it best that the student not wait until counseling walk-ins at 1 p.m. the next business day.

 RDs are also welcome to phone a counselor after hours if they simply wish to consult about a plan of action with a student who is not at high risk of suicide but is an immediate concern to professional staff and affecting others in the community.
 They may consult about whether/how parents might be involved, whether a Suicide Incident Report should be written, whether to recommend a medical withdrawal, etc.